-3. Many people prefer to watch foreign films rather than locally produced films.
-Why could this be?Should governments give more financial support to local film industries?
+films.
+3. Many people prefer watch foreign films rather than locally produced to Why could be?Should film this governments give more financial support to local industries?

 4. These days more fathers stay at home and take care of their children while mothers go out to work.
 What could be the reasons for this?
 Do you think it is a positive or a negative development?